Coder-RD/SQL-Challenge/README.md

 ### 📚 Concepts Practiced

 - 🔹 SELECT
-- 🔹 DISTINCT
 - 🔹 WHERE
-- 🔹 REGEXP
+- 🔹 Filtering Records
-- 🔹 Regular Expression Pattern Matching
+- 🔹 Marks Filtering
-- 🔹 String Filtering
+- 🔹 Greater Than Operator (`>`)
-- 🔹 Filtering City Names
+- 🔹 ORDER BY
-- 🔹 First Character Conditions
+- 🔹 Multiple Column Sorting
-- 🔹 Last Character Conditions
+- 🔹 String Functions
-- 🔹 Vowel Filtering
+- 🔹 Sorting by Last Three Characters
-- 🔹 Logical Conditions
+- 🔹 ID-Based Sorting
-- 🔹 SQL Pattern Matching
+- 🔹 Query Writing

 ### 📂 Files Added

-    Day17-SQL/
+    Day18-SQL/
     │
-    ├── Weather Observation Station 12.sql
+    ├── Higher Than 75 Marks.sql
-    └── Screenshot (219).png
+    └── Screenshot (223).png

 ### 💡 Key Concept

-The **Weather Observation Station 12** challenge requires retrieving city names from the `STATION` table that do not start with vowels and do not end with vowels.
+The **Higher Than 75 Marks** challenge requires retrieving the names of students whose marks are greater than 75.

+The result is sorted based on the **last three characters of the student's name**.
+If multiple students have the same last three characters, their records are sorted by **ID in ascending order**.

+This challenge helps practice filtering records using the `WHERE` clause and sorting results using `ORDER BY`.

+### 🔑 SQL Concepts Used

+    WHERE Marks > 75

-The `DISTINCT` keyword is used to ensure that duplicate city names are not included in the result.
+The `WHERE` clause is used to filter students whose marks are greater than 75.

-Regular expressions can be used to check the first and last characters of city names.
+The `ORDER BY` clause is then used to arrange the filtered records according to the required sorting conditions.

 ### ✅ Status